What is a CASA?

 They are your next-door neighbors, and part of your congregation, and the children who go to school with your children or grandchildren.
 In short, they are familiar members of our communities.
 And, their well-being, happiness, and appropriate growth and development have significant impacts on the well-being of our communities.

-From July 2016 to June 2017 we served 32 children in the juvenile dependency system with a volunteer CASA and our program monitored the cases of many more.
-We currently have the capacity to serve less than a third of eligible children in our region.
+In 2020 we served 50 children in the juvenile dependency system with a volunteer CASA and our program monitored the cases of over 40 more.
+We currently have the capacity to serve a little more than half of eligible children in our region.
 Please visit the volunteer and donate pages of our website to learn more about how you can help us serve more children in need of an advocate in court.

 Staff and Board of Directors